 As an advocate of continuing education, Dr. Narkhede attends numerous courses and conferences to stay up-to-date with the most advanced orthodontic techniques.
 This ongoing education ultimately allows him to provide the best possible care and results for each patient’s unique needs.
 He is a member of several professional organizations, including the:

 - New York State Dental Association

-In his spare time, Dr. Narkhede enjoys exercising, DJing, performing magic, and spending quality time with his family and friends.
+In his spare time, Dr. Narkhede enjoys exercising, DJing for special events, performing magic, and spending quality time with his family and friends.

 What is an Orthodontist?

 An orthodontist is trained in a special branch of dentistry dedicated to correcting misalignments of the teeth and jaw.
 Orthodontists work to address a wide range of irregularities in the arrangement of your oral structures, from malocclusion (a poor bite) and overcrowding to aesthetic facial changes caused by bad jaw alignment.
 With extensive knowledge on the developing neuromuscular and skeletal facial anatomy, orthodontists are highly experienced in the detection, interception, and amelioration of biting issues.
 In conjunction with resolving the functional concerns caused by a poorly-aligned jaw—including speech problems, difficulty chewing, facial asymmetry, and TMJ Disorder symptoms—orthodontists also strive to create a beautiful, even smile for patients in the least obstructive way possible.
 This often involves employing cutting-edge orthodontic systems, such as Invisalign® and cosmetic braces, to straighten teeth for discreet, effective treatment.

 When Should I Take My Child to an Orthodontist?